temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 As you can see, the `getIP` Activity has failed and Temporal is retrying it.
 Scroll down to the Event History and you'll see the failure represented there:

 ![Failed Activity](images/history_failed.png)
-Select the **Pending Activity** in the table to see why it failed and you'll see the stack trace:
+Select the **Pending Activity** item in the table to see why it failed and you'll see the stack trace:

 ![activity_stack_trace](images/activity_stack_trace.png)